DerrangedGadgeteer/Parabellum-Inc/README.md

 A game of Parabellum inc. is called a Campaign.
 Each Campaign consists of a series of Scenarios, which represent short skirmish-like battles with their own Maps, Objectives, and Special Circumstances.
 Each Campaign begins with a fixed Budget which the players must use to pay for Units, their associated costs, and upkeep, while they try to complete the objectives and exhaust their opponents resources.

+As players destroy their opponents' units, take scenario objectives, and eliminate their opponents from the map, new Business Opportunites will open up to them